k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 PopulateTableErrorsWithFailed.flow also sets the error category as *Entity Failed* in the **task_exe_error_detailed** table, while PopulateTableErrorsWithReject.flow sets a record as *Record Rejected*.

 The error handling utility is invoked from each Load flow's **Load Data To Target** Stage.
-An error is suppressed in order to continue a task execution and reach the statistics gathering step.
+An error can be suppressed in order to continue a task execution and reach the statistics gathering step.

 By default, the **PopulateTableErrorsWithFailed** is invoked and the **Suppress** setting is unchecked, i.e. the entity is rejected due to the error: